 I don’t have a monitor right now, so to elevate my laptop I have used hardback books in no particular genre or order.
 Same for the books holding up my Bluetooth connector to my keyboard and mouse.

 My dining area is a cross between a dining table and a library.
 For me, anyway.
 I wanted to keep my work and eating areas separate, as there is no worse than eating Al Desko at lunch.

 This table was from IKEA and was at my previous flat.
 My landlord said I could take it with me, which was very nice of him.

-The ottoman is actually going out on my patio, when my garden is finished.
+The ottoman is actually going out on my patio when my garden is finished.
 It was £17 from Wilkos.
-For now, it works nicely as a bench for when I come in from going to town or out for exercise etc. Good place to put my shoes on and throw down my bag.
+For now, it works nicely as a bench for when I come in from going to town or out for exercise etc. A good place to put my shoes on and throw down my bag.

 The plant, as with all my plants, is artificial and from Matalan for only £5!
-The laptop is my ‘work’ laptop that I use to access the server, but I don’t use as my day-to-day so it sits here when I’m not using it to keep my desk clutter free.
+The laptop is my ‘work’ laptop that I use to access the server, but I don’t use it my day-to-day so it sits here when I’m not using it to keep my desk clutter-free.

 Okay, it’s not really a library but I call it my library.
 I love this set of shelves I got from IKEA.
 Very affordable Billy bookcases which I put together to hold all of my books, notebooks and ephemeral home decor.

 Of course, these aren’t all my books.
 I have a collection of red-spine vintage classics at my parent’s house.
 And in my bedroom in the flat, I have a smaller Billy bookcase which stores all of my proofs and workbooks.